omerdoron3101/sql-nashville-housing-etl-and-standardization/README.md

-# Nashville Housing ETL & Standardization
+# Nashville Housing ETL & Standardization Project

 This project focuses on cleaning, transforming, and standardizing a comprehensive housing dataset for Nashville properties.
 The main goal is to ensure data consistency, proper formatting, and readiness for advanced analytics and reporting.